crazyyy/wp-framework/wp-content/plugins/updraftplus/readme.txt

 We recognise and thank those mentioned at https://updraftplus.com/acknowledgements/ for code and/or libraries used and/or modified under the terms of their open source licences.

 == Upgrade Notice ==
-* 1.24.11: Restore ability to connect new sites to Google Drive.
+* 1.25.2: New Cron Events tool for checking all UpdraftPlus-related cron events; identification of WooCommerce and HPOS support; error message clarity when bot verification occurs prior to or during the direct site to site migration.
+Various fixes and small tweaks - see the changelog for details.
 A recommended update for all.